Ray Bourque: Retirement

 Bourque and his wife Christiane still live in Massachusetts, where they are active in several local charities.
 Bourque was named a Bruins team consultant on November 3, 2005.
 He is also the co-owner of an Italian restaurant called Tresca in Boston's North End.
 Bourque founded the Bourque Family Foundation in the summer of 2017.

 Bourque's younger brother Richard was also a hockey player and was drafted by the Bruins in the 1981 NHL Entry Draft in the tenth round, but never played professional hockey.
 Bourque's eldest son, Christopher, was drafted by the Washington Capitals in 2004.
 Christopher played for the Hershey Bears of the American Hockey League (AHL) in the 2007 season and made his NHL debut for the Capitals in 2007.
-Chris then joined the Boston Bruins on May 26, 2012.
-His younger son, Ryan, was a third-round draft choice of the New York Rangers in 2009, and was a member of the USA's 2010 gold-medal World Junior Championship team, earning three assists during the tournament.
-Ryan plays for the Hershey Bears in the AHL alongside his brother Chris and was an alternate captain for the USA's 2011 World Junior Championship team, in which he again earned three assists as the team won the bronze medal.
+Chris then joined the Boston Bruins on May 26, 2012, and has his number retired by the Bears.
+His younger son, Ryan, was a third-round draft choice of the New York Rangers in 2009, and was a member of the USA's 2010 gold-medal, World Junior Championship team, earning three assists during the tournament. and was an alternate captain for the USA's 2011 World Junior Championship team, in which he again earned three assists as the team won the bronze medal.

+Since retiring, Bourque has worked in the restaurant industry as the owner of Tresca, an Italian restaurant in Boston's North End neighborhood, and manages the Bourque Family Foundation, which supports charitable events around the Boston area.

+He is an avid golfer and is a member of the Salem Country Club, in 2017 Bourque would serve as the Honorary Chairman of U.S. Senior Open Golf Championship in Peabody Massachusetts.

+Honors

+During his time with the Boston Bruins Bourque received the King Clancy Memorial Trophy, for his Involvement with numerous charities; most notably he served as the chairman for Boston's Floating Hospital for Infants and Children.

+On October 4, 2001 the Bruins held Ray Bourque night, where they retired his number 77 jersey.
+Then on November 24th 2001 the Avalanche also retired his number 77 jersey.

+In 2003 Bourque was awarded the Lester Patrick Trophy for his outstanding service to hockey in the United States.